 vary greatly among institutions.
 U of T will issue such a letter

 only after a defended and corrected thesis has been submitted to the

-Postdocs should be engaged with minimum funding of $31,000.
+Postdocs should be engaged at no less than the minimum funding.
 This funding may be obtained by the postdoc

 as an award or fellowship, through the supervisor's operating grants,